okeeffed/cheat-sheets/COMP3520-OS/Pthread.md

 - Monitor does not need to code certain sync constraints explicitly.
 - However, it is not sufficiently powerful for modeling some other synchronization schemes.
+- An additional sync mechanism ie `condition variable` is required.